Authors: Benjamin Nowak

 - Geographical distribution of the productions.

 Regarding the production factors, as the world's population increases, there are two ways to increase agricultural production: increase the units of production (number of hectares cultivated or number of animals raised) or increase the productivity per unit ( for instance the yield per hectare).
-For each type of agricultural production, the second column two thus allows to compare the evolution of the number of production units and of the productivity of each unit.
+For each type of agricultural production, the second column thus allows to compare the evolution of the number of production units and of the productivity of each unit.
 To facilitate comparisons between species, these trends are expressed as percentages relative to year 1990 values.

 Part I: Crop productions (code here)